-The Financial Mathematics admissions committee will evaluate the prospective student's academic and professional record.
+The admissions committee will evaluate the prospective student's academic and professional record.

-In order to earn a Master of Science in Financial Mathematics, 10 courses (30 credits) approved by an adviser, must be completed within five years.
-Four courses (12 credits) must be from the required Financial Mathematics (FM) core courses, with one additional elective (3 credits) chosen from the remaining Financial Mathematics (FM) core courses.
-In addition, five courses (15 credits) must be from the required core in Applied Mathematics (AM).
+In order to earn a Post-Baccalaureate Certificate in Financial Risk Management, five courses (15 credits) from the MS in Financial Mathematics must be completed.
 No more than one course (3 credits) with a grade of C, and no course with a grade lower than C, may be counted towards the degree.
-The following summarizes these requirements and notes specific courses (described in Appendix A):
+The following summarizes these requirements and notes specific courses (described in Appendix A).